Tusar6295/calculator/README.md

 # calculator
-A basic calculator built using HTML,CSS and Javascript.[Check it out](https://tusar6295.github.io/calculator)
+A basic calculator built using HTML,CSS and Javascript.
+[Check it out](https://tusar6295.github.io/calculator)

 **Features:**
 ------------